How to Build a Customer Base for a Home Improvement Business

 - How do they spend money?
 Are they frivolous or more budget conscious?

 The more detailed you can get, the more specifically you can identify their problems.
 Which in turn helps you explain how your company can solve them.
-This free eBook walks through the details of the full process.

 2. Get the word out at the right time.